evnp/tmex/README.md

 ```sh
 tmex your-session-name -w abc -f4 123 "cmd a" "cmd b" -w efg -f-2 44 "cmd c"
 ```
 By default, the session will begin with the _first_ window in focus.
-If you'd like to begin with a different window in focus, simply replace the corresponding `--window` or `-w` arg with `--window-active` or `-W`, respectively:
+If you'd like to begin with a different window in focus, simply replace the corresponding `--window` or `-w` arg with `--window-focus` or `-W`, respectively:
 ```sh
 tmex your-session-name --window-focus abc 123 -w efg 44  # focus 1st window
 tmex your-session-name --window abc 123 -W efg 44         # focus 2nd window